kangarko/docs/docs/guides/configuration/systems/ticket.md

 ### Button
 - This opening method defines different buttons to the information message in the channel you set as the main channel and tickets in different categories can be opened through these buttons.
-- It is possible to assign different buttons for each ticket category
+- It is possible to assign different buttons for each ticket category.
-- Each button has an emoji and text that can be determined for itself
+- Each button has an emoji and text that can be determined for itself.
 - It receives information messages for Ticket from the user via the form.

 ### Dropdown
 - This opening method uses discord's dropdown system and turns all ticket categories into a selectable dropdown and opens a channel in the selected category.
-- Each category has an emoji and text that can be determined for itself
+- Each category has an emoji and text that can be determined for itself.
 - It receives information messages for Ticket from the user via the form.

 ### Command